itamarlev/spring-boot-REST-H2/README.md

 An exercise project exposing API for manipulating Items in an inventory.
-The project is a lightweight project which implements REST API, JPA-data implemented by hibernate and a Testing class.
+The project is a lightweight project which implements REST API, JPA-data implemented by hibernate and a testing class.
 Security - was not implemented.

-In order to have initial data in the H2 DB
-Added a file src/main/resources/data.sql with 4 items.
+In order to have initial data in the H2 DB added a file src/main/resources/data.sql with 4 items.
 H2 recognize this file and runs the insert commands after startup.

 Item structure: